Tommatheussen/RtmAPI/README.txt

 This is an API package for rememberthemilk.com.
+See the example script (in the `examples` folder) for usage.